moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

     - **Due date: 2024-07-05**
 7. Calibration session occurs
     - Calibration is scheduled for 2024-07-08 where CISO directs calibrate promotion candidates across the division.
-8. Managers communication promotion status
+8. Managers communicate promotion status
     - Promotions are effective 2024-08-01 aligned with a communication window of 2024-07-24 to 2024-08-01 aligned with the [company-wide timeline](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#fy25-q3-2nd-half)
     - Managers will communicate successful or unsuccessful promotion with team members directly.
 For unsuccessful promotions, clear feedback should be provided to the team member.
 <br></br>